Troubleshoot SMTP Issues

 To avoid massive SPAM attacks, several clouds do not allow SMTP traffic in their default ports.
 The following are two examples:

-- Google Cloud Platform does not allow SMTP traffic through default ports 25, 465 or 587.
-To learn how to use a VPN to bypass these restrictions or use a different port for sending emails from your application, see the Google Cloud documentation .
+- Google Cloud Platform does not allow SMTP traffic through default port.
+To learn how to use a different port for sending emails from your application, see the Google Cloud documentation .

 - GoDaddy also blocks SMTP traffic.
 This link provides you with on how to configure SMTP in this cloud.